Comprehensive Cardiovascular Screening with Max Pulse Technology

 Mean Heart Rate

-The Max Pulse Test generates two informative reports: one on arterial stiffness and another detailing overall stress levels.
-Prioritize your cardiovascular health with Max Pulse screening today.
+The Max Pulse Test generates two informative reports as part of a comprehensive cardiovascular screening—one focused on arterial stiffness and another detailing overall stress levels.
+Prioritize your long-term heart health with fast, non-invasive Max Pulse cardiovascular screening today.

-Arterial Stiffness Report This pulse wave analysis test shows the aging of your blood vessels and peripheral blood circulation status by analyzing the minute signal detected at the fingertip.
+Arterial Stiffness Report This pulse wave analysis test shows the aging of your blood vessels and peripheral blood circulation status by analyzing minute signals detected at the fingertip.
+In doing so, it provides valuable insight into arterial flexibility and overall vascular function.

 Normal Vascular Compliance VS Abnormal Vascular Compliance – Post-COVID Patient

 Arterial Health Score A type 1-7 scoring system provides accurate assessment of arterial hardening.
 The final report can also indicate early congestive heart failure or heart weakening.
 This test provides early detection of arterial hardening long before the patient becomes symptomatic.
 This analysis is crucial for individuals with diabetes and for patients with high blood pressure or elevated cholesterol.
-Analysis of Pulse Wave This report shows the arterial pulse wave as the heart moves through systolic and diastolic.
-Explore Vascular Health Analysis: The report displays Mean Heart Rate and categorizes arterial ‘wave type’ into 7 distinct categories (ranging from 1 for a healthy heart to 7 for a heart and vascular system in the poorest condition), based on the accelerated pulse wave.
+Analysis of Pulse Wave shows the arterial pulse wave as the heart moves through systolic and diastolic phases.
+In addition, the report displays Mean Heart Rate and categorizes arterial “wave type” into seven distinct categories, ranging from 1 for a healthy heart to 7 for the poorest heart and vascular condition.
+Based on the accelerated pulse wave, this classification helps clarify vascular performance.
+As a result, this cardiovascular screening provides clinicians with actionable insights into arterial stiffness, blood circulation, and autonomic nervous system balance.

 The report analysis: